Angelique Kerber: 2019–2020: Inconsistencies and out of top 20

 Kerber kicked off the 2019 season with her second appearance at the Hopman Cup, alongside Alexander Zverev once again; they lost in the final to Switzerland in a rematch of last year's final.
 In Sydney, Kerber failed in her title defence bid with a loss to eventual champion Petra Kvitová in the quarterfinals.
 At the Australian Open, second-seeded Kerber moved into the last 16 with straight-set wins over the likes of Polona Hercog, Beatriz Haddad Maia (gaining her 100th Grand Slam match win) and Kimberly Birrell, only to be upset by eventual semifinalist Danielle Collins in straight sets.
 The following month, Kerber made the semifinals at the Qatar Open where she lost to eventual champion Elise Mertens.
 At the Dubai Tennis Championships, Kerber lost in the third round to eventual semifinalist Hsieh Su-wei in three sets.

 At the Indian Wells Open, Kerber reached a Premier Mandatory final for the first time in her career, which is also her first at the Premier Mandatory or Premier 5 stage since Cincinnati in 2016.
 En route to the final, she defeated Yulia Putintseva to begin, and followed up with two three-set wins over Natalia Vikhlyantseva and world No. 9 Aryna Sabalenka, which put her in the last eight.
 She then advanced to her first semifinal here since 2013 with a win over Venus Williams, where she saw off Belinda Bencic.
 In the final, young wildcard Bianca Andreescu defeated Kerber in three sets to win the title.
 At the Miami Open next, Kerber crossed paths with Andreescu once again, in the third round this time, and lost. in three sets.
 Kerber notably called her opponent "biggest drama queen ever" during their handshake after the match, owing to the multiple medical time-outs the latter had taken during the match.
 She then recorded a semifinal run at the Monterrey Open where she was the top seed but lost to Victoria Azarenka in three sets.

 Kerber her clay season in Stuttgart where she made the quarterfinals, but then had to withdraw in the second round of Madrid, having defeated Lesia Tsurenko in straight sets prior, owing to an injury in her right thigh.
 At the French Open, Kerber lost in the first round to Russian youngster Anastasia Potapova.
 That match, notably, was the first one played on the newly rebuilt Court Philippe Chatrier.
 Her form would improve on grass, however, as she started out with a semifinal run in Mallorca where she was the top seed.
 She followed that up with a runner-up finish in Eastbourne, where she lost to Karolína Plíšková, their fifth encounter in a championship match.
-However, at the Wimbledon Championships defending champion Kerber was shocked by lucky loser Lauren Davis in the second round.
+However, at Wimbledon, defending champion Kerber was shocked by lucky loser Lauren Davis in the second round.
 As a result of this defeat, she fell out of the top 10, and then parted ways with her coach Schüttler.